 Embrace New Opportunities for Student Growth

-Contact us to learn how you can bring EAA’s program to your classroom or school.
+Contact us to learn how you can bring EAA’s program to your class or school.

-Our Student Impact Project (SIP) introduces students to the concepts necessary to design and build a model bridge.
-Each week’s 70-minute session is led by a team of security- and background-vetted industry professionals using our fully developed curriculum, which includes all materials, classroom supplies, workbooks and guides.
+Our Student Impact Project (SIP) introduces students to the concepts necessary to design and create a bridge.
+Each session is led by a security- and background-vetted industry professional using our fully developed curriculum.

 Schools and participating teachers are requested to help facilitate the program, including